frikyng/repo_for_repoChat/Documentation.md

 4.2.
 Once the spreadsheet is updated, you can generate the batch setting file using `get_setting_file_from_table(SPREADSHEET_NAME, TOP_FOLDER);`

 4.3.
 You should verify the settings.txt file is correct and properly formatted.
+Then, move the file to the TOP_FOLDER location, as this is where most of the auto-processing scripts look will for it later on.